software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> It might take a very long time for the application to open in the web browser.
+> It might take a while for the application to open in the web browser.

 {: .important-title }

-> Exercise 23
+> Exercise 22
 >
 > Deploy the backend application to a production environment.
 Add the production environment URL of the backend application (the web service URL in the Render dashboard) to the "Usage guide" section in the `README.md` file.

+## GitHub release

+Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ it for the users.
+[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

+Usually a new version of an application is released at the end of each Sprint.
+When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
+Users can easily browse and download the source code of different versions of the application by going through the release history.

+Each release should at least include the name for the release and a short description describing the changes introduced in the release.
+For libraries the release name is commonly the version number of the release, for example "18.2.0".
+We create a release for each Sprint, so we can name our releases based on the Sprint number, for example "Sprint 1".

+As an example, [here](https://github.com/facebook/react/releases) are the releases for the React library.

+{: .important-title }

+> Exercise 23
+>
+> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+Create a new tag called "sprint1".
+The release title should be "Sprint 1".
+Give a brief description for the release that describes the features implemented during the Sprint.

 ## Sprint Review